pfinorbi/kubernetes-resume-challenge/README.md

 docker push <dockerhubusername>/ecom-web:v1
 ```

-As we are using the official MariaDB image we don't need to build it.
+We are using the official MariaDB docker image to host our backend database so we only need to pull it from Docker Hub.

-To test the stack locally we can execute the following commands:
+If you want to test the application locally you can execute the following commands:

 ```
 docker network create mynetwork